Evidence for goodness of fit in Karl Pearson chi-squared statistics: Introduction

-In Section~\ref{sec:evidpos} the evidence {\em against} the desired model in the chi-squared statistic and the calibration scale for this evidence is described, based on earlier work by \cite{KMS-2008}, \cite{M-S-2012, M-S-2013, M-S-2016}.
-It is then shown that this evidence is essentially an estimate of the square root of the symmetrized \cite{kl-1951} divergence between the null and alternative chi-square models.
+{We proceed in steps, first finding the evidence for lack of fit in the traditional context of chi-squared tests; second, we describe Wellek's proposal for equivalence testing for goodness of fit; and third, we put both ideas together by finding the evidence for an equivalence model.
+To be specific, first in Section~\ref{sec:evidpos} we describe the evidence {\em for lack of fit} (and hence {\em against} the desired model) in the chi-squared statistic.
+It is also shown that the expected evidence is approximately the square root of the symmetrized Kullback-Leibler divergence \cite{kl-1951} between the null and alternative chi-square models. }

-In Section~\ref{sec:equivtest} the equivalence testing approach of \cite{wellek-2003} is described, for it is the setting for the remainder of the paper.
+{Next in Section~\ref{sec:equivtest} the equivalence testing approach of Wellek \cite{wellek-2003} is described, for it is the setting for the remainder of the paper.
 Evidence {\em for} equivalence is defined and justified in Section~\ref{sec:equivevid}.
 It requires one to choose the boundary between equivalence and non-equivalence and general proposals are found in Section~\ref{sec:choosingbdy}.
-This leads to a formula for choosing the minimum sample size required to obtain a desired degree of evidence in Section~\ref{sec:choosingn}.

-Examples follow in Section~\ref{sec:exsevid}, including evidence for normality over nearby models, evidence for the Poisson model in the presence of over-dispersion and evidence for uniformity of digits produced by a random number generator.
-Numerous further research topics are proposed in Section~\ref{sec:summary}.
+This leads to a formula for choosing the minimum sample size required to obtain a desired degree of expected evidence in Section~\ref{sec:choosingn}.
+Examples follow in Section~\ref{sec:exsevid}, including evidence for normality over nearby models and evidence for the Poisson model in the presence of over-dispersion.
+Evidence for uniformity of digits produced by a random number generator and the decimal digits of $\pi$ are relegated to the on-line supplementary material.
+Numerous related research topics are proposed in Section~\ref{sec:summary}.}